MoonLighTingPY/builderbase_macro/README.md

 2. Make sure the game is in **Fullscreen mode**
 3. Ensure your army camp has **8 Night Witches**

-> 🔥 **DO NOT SKIP THESE STEPS!**
-> The script uses English UI elements and relies on Night Witches for detection.

 ---

 ## 🛠️ Installation